Yugpatel009/DRAKON-USE/README.md

 ## 4 — Download Your First AI Model

-DRAKON is optimized for a custom model called **Hushiyar-Alpha**, built specifically for high-quality code generation and reasoning.
+DRAKON is optimized for a custom model called **Hushiyar-Alpha**, created by [Aryan Vala](https://github.com/devbyaryanvala) and built specifically for high-quality code generation and reasoning.

 ### Step 1: Open Terminal
 Press `Win + R`, type `cmd`, and press **Enter** (or search for **PowerShell** in the Start Menu).